ccmanganti/ccmanganti/README.md

-## 👋 Hi, I’m Christopher Clark Manganti, a Computer Engineering major aspiring to specialize on Embedded Systems and Software Development
+# 👋 *Hi, I’m Christopher Clark Manganti, a Computer Engineering major aspiring to specialize on Embedded Systems and Software Development.*

 ## 👀 Other Interests
 📱 Intelligent Systems